ronanchilvers/solo-swade/_templates/Fate/Character Creation Notes.md

 - two more stress boxes of the respective type (physical or mental) if rated at Good (+3) or higher
 - an additional mild consequence slot at Superb (+5) or higher

-Unlike the standard three, this con- sequence slot is specifically restricted to either physical harm (Physique) or mental harm (Will).
+Unlike the standard three, this consequence slot is specifically restricted to either physical harm (Physique) or mental harm (Will).

 # Choosing Skills